You’ve decided to purchase an indoor exercise machine, but you’re not sure which suits you best.

 In addition, it is safe for the joints, easy to use for beginners, and regardless of your fitness level.

-In particular, spinning is the safest cardio workout compared to running on a treadmill, where it puts a lot of pressure on the joints.
+In particular, indoor cycling is the safest cardio workout compared to running on a treadmill, where it puts a lot of pressure on the joints.

 For people who have back problems, little to no strain is placed on the back muscles compared to rowing machines.